Hegz/slideshow/README.txt

 Installation
 ------------

-Extract the archive to any continent location.
-This will be a temporary directory and can be removed once the install is complete
+Extract the archive to anywhere.
+This will bejust the temporary install folder, and can be deleted once the install process is complete.

 tar -xzf slideshow-<release>.tar.gz